Betterment/charlatan/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: There is a problem in how fake_http behaves
+about: There is a problem in how charlatan behaves
 title: ""
 labels: bug
 ---